BYLAWS OF THE NATIONAL BLACK DEAF ADVOCATES

 ARTICLE VII – PROGRAMS

 Section 1 Programs.
-The programs of NBDA shall be, but not limited to, the Black Deaf History & Archive, Collegiate Black Deaf Student Leadership Institute, Dr. Glenn B. Anderson Scholarship, Senior Citizen, and Youth Empowerment Summit.
+The programs of NBDA shall be, but not limited to, Black Deaf History & Archive, Black Deaf Womxn’s Development Foundation, Collegiate Black Deaf Student Leadership Institute, Dr. Glenn B. Anderson Scholarship, Senior Citizen, and Youth Empowerment Summit.
 The President or Executive Board shall appoint the director or coordinator of each program.

 Section 2 Qualifications.
 No person that is not a NBDA member in good standing shall be eligible to serve as a director or coordinator of the NBDA Program.